-This discussion mentions only a few of the many aspects of Christmas tree fertilization.
-Should questions arise regarding North Carolina soil testing or recommended fertilization practices, please contact your local Cooperative Extension Center, or the NCDA&CS Agronomic Division at (919) 733-2656.
+This discussion introduces only a few of the many aspects of Christmas tree fertilization.
+Should questions arise regarding North Carolina soil testing or recommended fertilization practices, please contact your local N.C.
+Cooperative Extension center, or the NCDA&CS Agronomic Division at 919-733-2656.

 Publication date: April 23, 2014

 The use of brand names in this publication does not imply endorsement by NC State University or N.C.
 A&T State University of the products or services named nor discrimination against similar products or services not mentioned.

 N.C.
 Cooperative Extension prohibits discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.